MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/message-center.md

 ## Archive and restore

-If you see a message that doesn't pertain to you, or maybe you've already acted on it, you can archive the message to remove it from Inbox.
+If you see a message that doesn't pertain to you, or maybe you've already acted on it, you can archive the message.
+Archiving a message removes it from the Inbox.
 The view that you see in the Message center is specific to your user account, so archiving it from your view doesn't affect other admins.
 There are two ways to archive a message.

 - On the main page of the Message center, select a message, and then select **Archive** above the list of messages.
 - Open the message, and then select **Archive** on the top of the message pane.